Last Updated: June 2, 2026

 Instructions:

 - Prepare the leaves: If using fresh leaves, rinse thoroughly and pat dry.
-If using dried comfrey from Sacred Plant Co, measure out ½ cup.
+If using dried comfrey from Sacred Plant Co, measure out half a cup.

-- Create the paste: For fresh leaves, roughly chop and place in a blender with ¼ cup cold water.
-Pulse until you have a chunky paste consistency.
-For dried leaves, pour hot water over the herbs in a bowl and let steep 10 minutes until softened, then mash with a fork.
+- Create the paste: For fresh leaves, roughly chop and place in a blender with a quarter cup cold water.
+Pulse to a chunky paste.
+For dried leaves, pour hot water over the herbs and steep 10 minutes until softened, then mash with a fork.

-- Optional enhancement: Stir in honey for better adhesion and additional healing properties.
-Add arrowroot or clay if you need a thicker consistency.
+- Optional enhancement: Stir in honey for adhesion, or add arrowroot or clay for a thicker consistency.

-- Apply to affected area: Spread the paste ⅛ to ¼ inch thick directly on unbroken skin over the injury site.
-You can apply directly or wrap the paste in a thin layer of cloth first.
+- Apply to the affected area: Spread the paste an eighth to a quarter inch thick directly on unbroken skin over the injury, or wrap the paste in a thin layer of cloth first.

-- Secure the poultice: Cover with a clean cloth or gauze pad, then wrap gently with an elastic bandage.
-The wrap should be snug but not restrict circulation—you should be able to comfortably insert one finger underneath.
+- Secure the poultice: Cover with a clean cloth or gauze, then wrap gently with an elastic bandage.
+The wrap should be snug but never restrict circulation.
+You should be able to slide one finger underneath.

-- Treatment duration: Leave in place for 20 minutes to 2 hours for acute injuries.
+- Treatment duration: Leave in place 20 minutes to 2 hours for acute injuries.
 For chronic conditions, you can apply overnight.
-Reapply 2-3 times daily as needed.
+Reapply 2 to 3 times daily as needed.

-- Remove and rinse: Gently unwrap and rinse the area with warm water.
-Pat dry.
+- Remove and rinse: Gently unwrap, rinse the area with warm water, and pat dry.

 Pro Tips:

 - For acute injuries with swelling, make several poultices and freeze them.
-Use as cold therapy packs that deliver healing compounds while reducing inflammation.
+Used cold, they deliver healing compounds while reducing inflammation.

-- For chronic muscle aches, warm the poultice slightly (never hot) before applying to increase circulation and compound absorption.
+- For chronic muscle aches, warm the poultice slightly, never hot, to increase circulation and absorption.

 Comfrey Salves and Infused Oils

-Experience the dual power of healing and relief with our handcrafted salve combining comfrey's regenerative allantoin with lavender's soothing aromatherapy.
-Perfect for bruises, sprains, minor cuts (after closure), dry skin, and everyday wound care.
+For External Use OnlyA handcrafted balm pairing comfrey's regenerative allantoin with soothing lavender.
+Formulated for bruises, sprains, closed minor cuts, dry skin, and everyday topical care.

-Shop Healing Salve →Comfrey vs. Other Healing Herbs: How Does It Compare?
+Shop Healing BalmComfrey vs. Other Healing Herbs: How Does It Compare?

 Comfrey vs. Arnica for Bruises